-Some more subtle situations will relate to lack of digital awareness.
-You might find that a senior level employee posts LinkedIn content that they haven’t created, and they fail to mention the source.
+Some more subtle situations will relate to a lack of digital awareness.
+For example, you could find a senior-level employee posting content on LinkedIn that they haven’t created, and they fail to mention the source.
 This potentially infringes on copyright and intellectual property, and it’s regarded as bad practice.

-As a fairly new communication environment, social media is still expanding and self-regulating.
+As a fairly new communication environment, social networks are still expanding and self-regulating.
 Facebook, Twitter and YouTube, three traditional platforms, have evolved constantly over the years.
 Today employees can find work-relevant content on YouTube – “how to” or training videos.
 Businesses need to take all of these factors into consideration in their social media conduct policy.

-Your social media policy for employees must also cover relevant aspects in UK law.
+Your social media policy for employees must also cover relevant aspects of UK law.
 As we mentioned above, clarify that employees should not break GDPR rules and infringe on copyright and intellectual property.